pcdavies/kubernetes-tutorial/README.md

     ![](images/img33.png)

-- Now that the flannel network is install, you shoudl see that the **coredns...** pods are now in a **running** status.
+- Now that the flannel network is installed, you should see that the **coredns...** pods are now in a **running** status.
 You'll need to re-run the command below multiple times until everything restarts.

     ```
     kubectl get pods -o wide --all-namespaces